vkoprivica/Schneider_Galaxy_UPS_Monitor/readme.md

 ## Description

 Purpose of this Python application is to provide enhanced monitoring of Schneider Galaxy 5000 UPS battery charge and remaining backup time.
-Currently, SNMP monitor shipped with device does not have a capability of reporting drift in battery change in increments of 10%.
-This monitor will kick off an email every time if drift or increment in battery charge is more than 10% as well as if remaining backup time reaches 30 minutes threshold.
+Currently, SNMP monitor shipped with device does not have a capability of reporting drift of battery change in increments of 10%.
+This monitor will kick off an email every time drift or increment in battery charge is more than 10% as well as remaining backup time reaches 30 minutes of threshold.

 <!-- ### Prerequisites